UbiquityDotNET/Llvm.NET/docfx/interop-helpers/index.md

 # Key Features
 * String handling
-    * A lot of interop deals with strings in some form or another and handling them is a major mount of effort for most interop libraries.
+    * A lot of interop deals with strings in some form or another and handling them is a major amount of effort for most interop libraries.
 The support provided here enables lazy evaluation/marshalling and encoding of native strings and managed strings.
       These allow a simple `byte[]` to store a native string and ONLY marshals to a UTF16 managed string once when needed.
 This allows storing and passing strings in their